jingyi1997/academic-kickstart/content/home/about.md

 # About

 Hi!
 I am Jingyi Xu.
-I received my Ph.D. degree at <a href="http://www.stonybrook.edu">Stony Brook University</a>, working with Professor <a href="https://www3.cs.stonybrook.edu/~samaras/">Dimitris Samaras</a>.
-Before that, I received my B.S. degree at Nankai University.
+I received my Ph.D. degree at <a href="http://www.stonybrook.edu">Stony Brook University</a> in 2024, working with Professor <a href="https://www3.cs.stonybrook.edu/~samaras/">Dimitris Samaras</a>.
+Before that, I received my B.S. degree at Nankai University in 2019.
 My research interets lie in the field of Computer Vision and Deep Learning, with a focus on generative modeling and representation learning.